Wartem/seeed-voicecard/README.md

 - 6-mic selection currently maps to the `seeed-8mic-voicecard` overlay path in this fork.
 - This is still community-supported software.
 Validate behavior on your specific OS/kernel/device combination.

-## Kernel Support

-Validated in this fork:
-- `6.6.51+rpt-rpi-2712` (Raspberry Pi 5)
-- `6.12.62+rpt-rpi-2712` (Raspberry Pi 5)

-How support works:
-- Installer registers driver sources in DKMS.
-- DKMS builds modules for installed kernel headers.
-- The running kernel (`uname -r`) loads its matching module set.

-Compatibility updates in this fork include:
-- API-guarded driver changes for 6.1/6.6/6.12 ASoC and driver callbacks.
-- Overlay updates for 2-mic clock/MCLK handling needed on newer kernels.

 ## Quick Start

 ```bash